robjhyndman/ctv-TimeSeries/README.md

 **Parallel computing: Resource managers and batch schedulers**

 -   Job-scheduling toolkits permit management of parallel computing resources and tasks.
-The slurm (Simple Linux Utility for Resource Management) set of programs (written by a consortium led by Lawrence Livermore Labs) works well with MPI. ( [link](https://slurm.schedmd.com/))
+The slurm (Simple Linux Utility for Resource Management) set of programs works well with MPI. ( [link](https://slurm.schedmd.com/))
 -   The Condor toolkit ( [link](http://www.cs.wisc.edu/condor/)) from the University of Wisconsin-Madison has been used with R as described in this [R News article](http://www.r-project.org/doc/Rnews/Rnews_2005-2.pdf).
 -   The sfCluster package by Knaus can be used with [snowfall](http://cran.rstudio.com/web/packages/snowfall/index.html). ( [link](http://www.imbi.uni-freiburg.de/parallel/)) but is currently limited to LAM/MPI.
 -   The [batch](http://cran.rstudio.com/web/packages/batch/index.html) package by Hoffmann can launch parallel computing requests onto a cluster and gather results.